liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 ### Navigating in the Wiki Portlet

 At the top of the portlet is a list of links which allow you to navigate around the wiki.
-Next to the *Manage Wikis* button is a list of wikis that are currently created in the portlet.
 Simply click on the wiki's name to begin browsing that wiki.
 After this is a set of navigation links:

 **Recent Changes:** takes you to a page which shows all of the recently updated pages.